 For all who visit the exhibition, Americans All! will demonstrate the museum’s commitment to sharing inclusive art and stories about not only our nation’s past, but its present and future as well.
 In a deliberate effort to make Americans All! resonate with those whose immigrant history and stories may be very different from those of European Americans, an essential element of Americans All! is the inclusion and ongoing rotation of works by first generation immigrant artists, including those of Tulsa-area immigrants.

 We invite you to visit Americans All! and consider the important contributions immigrant artists have made, reflect on what it means to be an American, and engage with those many “others” who have made, and continue to make, such valuable contributions to American life.

-Hear from local Tulsa immigrant artists Jose Antonio Pantoja Hernandez and Mazen Abufadil, who will both have artwork in the exhibition:
+Hear from local Tulsa immigrant artists Jose Antonio Pantoja Hernández, Mazen Abufadil and Jave Yoshimoto, all of whom will have artwork in the exhibition:

 Meet Carmen Castorena, a Mexican-born artist and DACA recipient tragically killed in a car accident in 2018.
 Featured in Americans All!, Carmen is one of four contemporary artists currently exhibited.
 Listen to her family and friends talk about her life and her passion for art.

 Gilcrease Museum’s 2019 exhibition season is sponsored by William S. Smith.

 Generous support is also provided by C.W.
 Titus Foundation, Robin F. Ballenger, Arts Alliance Tulsa and the Gilcrease Council.